supreme-gg-gg/financial-ml/README.md

 # financial-ml
 Working Directory for Financial Machine Learning Research in Supervised and Reinforcement Learning Approaches in Various Asset Markets.
-For each model you submit, you should always include an evaluation (preferably a Jupyter notebook that shows some sort of visualization like graph or table).
+For each model you submit, you should always include an evaluation (preferably a Jupyter notebook that shows some sort of visualization like a graph or table).

 ## File structure